 - Peak District National Park: Edale, the starting point of the walk, lies in this National Park, so the first stretch of your trek begins in exciting National Park territory.
 This part includes Kinder Scout plateau and Jacob’s Ladder.

 - Yorkshire Dales National Park: You’ll cross through lakes, rivers, and traditional Yorkshire villages.
 You’ll also hit Pen Y Ghent, one of the famous three peaks.

 - North Pennines Area of Outstanding Natural Beauty: The stretch after which the walk is named, this part borders the Yorkshire Dales National Park, taking you seamlessly from one set of rolling hills to another.
 Peatlands, moors and more, this stretch is beautiful – and it offers the highest point of the entire trek.

-- Northumberland National Park: This stretch carries you across dramatic views, heathery moors and 8km of the Hadrian’s Wall trail.
+- Northumberland National Park: This stretch carries you across dramatic views, heathery moors and 8km of the Hadrian’s Wall Path.
 You’ll reach almost the very end of the walk as the National Park reaches its end at the border between England and Scotland.

 The vast majority of the walk is located in these four places, so almost every step of the way takes you through views, vistas and stunning nature.

-Why Should I Do The Pennine Way?
+Why Should I Walk The Pennine Way?